 CONCERT PROGRAM GUIDELINE document available online for explanations on formatting.

-The School of Music will produce/print, and post posters for each recital at least one week prior to the concert date on the standard SOM poster template.
+*By Request* the School of Music will produce/print, and post posters for each recital on the standard SOM poster template.
+Programs are due at least two weeks prior to your performance date.
 It is imperative that you submit your materials in a timely manner to allow for ample publicity of your recital.